oroinc/documentation/user_guide/marketing_list.rst

 Marketing Lists
 ===============

-Marketing lists define a set of contact details to be used for marketing purposes (mass call or mailing).
+Marketing lists define the rules for automatic generation of contact lists used for marketing purposes (mass call or mailing).

-For example, you can create a list that will contain only details of leads added to the system after October 1 with addresses in California.
+For example, you can create a list that will contain personal and contact details of leads added to the system after October 1 with addresses in California.

 .. _user-guide-marketing-lists-create: